-ANNOTATIONS AND COMMENTS

-I. Cause of Action

-Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of “race, color, religion, sex, or national origin.”
-42 U.S.C. § 2000e-2(a).
-Such disparate treatment can take the form of a “hostile work environment that changes the terms and conditions of employment, even though the employee is not discharged, demoted, or reassigned.”
-Reeves v.
-C.H.
-Robinson Worldwide, Inc., 594 F.3d 798, 807 (11th Cir.
-2010) (en banc) (internal quotation marks omitted).

-Pattern Instruction 4.6 provides instructions for Title VII workplace harassment by a supervisor.
-Pattern Instruction 4.7 provides instructions for Title VII workplace harassment by a co-worker and may also be used where the alleged harasser is a third party, such as a customer.

 A. Not For Tangible Employment Action Cases

 Pattern Instruction 4.6 is intended to be used for any Title VII hostile work environment claim where there is no contention that the hostile work environment culminated in a “tangible employment action.”
 For those claims, Pattern Instruction 4.5, supra, or Pattern Instruction 4.8, infra, may be used.
 Pattern Instruction 4.5 is a general disparate treatment charge, and Pattern Instruction 4.8 applies to a subset of “tangible employment action” claims where the disparate treatment is alleged to be based on the refusal of unwelcome sexual advances.